aesqe/firefox-downloads-sidebar/README.md

 * uses Ractive.js (https://github.com/ractivejs/ractive)
 * play and pause icons by ionicons (http://ionicons.com)
-* folder icon by Smashicons (https://www.flaticon.com/authors/smashicons)
+* folder icon by Smashicons on flaticon (https://www.flaticon.com/authors/smashicons)
-* downloads icon by Danilo Demarco (http://www.danilodemarco.com)
+* downloads icon by Pixel perfect on flaticon (https://www.flaticon.com/authors/pixel-perfect)
 * retry icon by Artyom Khamitov (https://www.iconfinder.com/Kh.Artyom)
-* cancel icon by Egor Rumyantsev (https://www.flaticon.com/authors/egor-rumyantsev)
+* cancel icon by Egor Rumyantsev on flaticon (https://www.flaticon.com/authors/egor-rumyantsev)
 * external link icon by Cole Bemis (https://www.iconfinder.com/colebemis)
 * copy icon by Google (http://google.com/design/)

+### Requested features

+* dark theme
+* download speed indicator

+### Features that are not possible to implement

+As of 2018/04/14 it's not possible to implement the following features, because the API is intentionally limiting them or offers no replacement:

+* auto-opening panel after downloading is done
+* auto-opening file after downloading is done
+* drag and droping using the official sidebar API doesn't seem possible